LinkedIn Conversions API

 Event Mapping

 LinkedIn uses conversion rules rather than standard event names.
-Each conversion rule is created in LinkedIn Campaign Manager and assigned a unique ID.
+Each conversion rule is created in LinkedIn Campaign Manager and assigned a unique URN.
 You map Datafly event names to conversion rule IDs in the integration configuration.

 | Datafly Event | LinkedIn Conversion | Notes |